Ancient-Majik-Tech/Learn.Tutorial.Collections/README.md

 ### Welcome to Realms Tutorial Collections

-Welcome to AMT's [Realms Tutorial Collection][Page DesignLayout TutCollect] project [Realms Tutorial Collections][Page Project Home] designed to provide a clean and easy to understand format for designing and maintaining documenation for all our projects.
+Welcome to AMT's [Realms Wiki Collection][DL Proj TutWiki] for the [Realms Project][DL Proj Proj] "[Realms Tutorial Collections][Page Project Home]" is designed to provide a clean and easy to understand format for designing and maintaining documenation for all our projects.

-Our Goal with Realms Tutorial Collections is to provide users, volunteer staff and staff alike with clear and easy to understand details around each project.
+Our Goal with "Realms Wiki Collections" is to provide users, volunteer staff and staff alike with clear and easy to understand details around each project.

-Our long term hope is that as we grow people will continue to develop thier own products to register to be place on a planned project we have of Realms Shop which will allow users to spend [Realms Contribution Points][Page DesignLayout RCP] which can be purchased or earned through our [Contribution Rewards System][Page DesignLayout ContributeRewards].
+Our long term hope is that as we grow people will continue to develop thier own products to register to be placed on our [Realms Contibution Shop][DL User Shop] which will allow users to spend thier [Realms Contribution Points][DL User RCP], which can be purchased or earned through our [Contribution Rewards System][DL User ContributeRewards], on products from us and our users.

 For a more in-depth view of Realms Tutorial Collections Project please check the [Project][Page Project Home] for more details.

-### Key Implimented Features
+### Key Implemented Features

 |Feature Name|Short desc|
 |:---|:---|